© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Two adjacent stone hut circles 265m WNW of Trewalla Farm is a scheduled monument protected by Historic England under reference 1009738.
 View the official record →

-The two adjacent stone hut circles located 265 metres west-north-west of Trewalla Farm form a Bronze Age or Iron Age settlement in Cornwall.
+These two adjacent stone hut circles are located approximately 265 metres west-north-west of Trewalla Farm in Cornwall and date to the Bronze Age or Iron Age periods.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009738.

 Two adjacent stone hut circles 265m WNW of Trewalla Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1009738.